syncfusion-content/blazor-docs/blazor/sankey/labels.md

 ## Customizing Label Appearance

-Customizing the appearance of labels in the Blazor Sankey component provides an opportunity to enhance the visual clarity and impact of your data visualization.
+Customizing the appearance of labels in the Blazor Sankey Diagram provides an opportunity to enhance the visual clarity and impact of your data visualization.
 By utilizing various properties within the SankeyLabelSettings, you can tailor labels to align with your application's design aesthetics and functional requirements.
 These customizations contribute to a more refined and informative diagram, making it easier for users to interpret complex data relationships.

 - **Visible**: Controls whether labels are shown; set to `false` to hide them if diagram space is limited.
 - **FontSize**: Adjusts the font size, accommodating different display sizes or emphasis levels.